OpenLearningNet/OpenLearningAppAPI/docs.md

     OpenLearning.page.setData( null, { myData: 'hello' } );
     OpenLearning.page.setData( request.user, { myData: 'only store this if user is allowed' } );

+### readSubpage( relativePath )

+returns page contents and metadata of a sub-page

+Code Example:
+    var pageData = OpenLearning.page.readSubpage( '/MySubpage' );

+see getSubmission/saveSubmission for the data format

 <hr>

 OpenLearning Activities